saeidtf/simple-shop-api/README.md

 ### How to

-Here's an example to get a list of fake users:
+Here's an example to get a list of fake products:

 ```ts
 fetch("http://localhost:3000/products")